-The tug was also outfitted with hydraulic pads that extend from the sides of the tug, with large push lines connected to hydraulic rams that pull the tug into the notch.
+The Marathon Petroleum Corporation outfitted with hydraulic pads that extend from the sides of the tug.
+That consisted of large push lines, connected to hydraulic rams that pulled the tug into the notch.
 Marathon Oil "married" the tug with a 442(ft) 150,000 bbl barge.
-Named the MM-1 (built in 1981, for Marathon Oil by Galveston Shipbuilding, of Galveston, Texas) for petroleum transportation work in the Gulf of Mexico.
+Named the MM-1 that was constructed in 1981.
+For the Marathon Petroleum Company, by Galveston Shipbuilding of Galveston, Texas for petroleum transportation work in the Gulf of Mexico.

 In 1993, the unit was acquired by the Eklof Marine Corporation of Staten Island, New York.
 Where the tug was renamed as the Yankee.

-In 1998, the Eklof Marine Corporation of was acquired by K-Sea Transportation of East Brunswick, New Jersey.
+In 1998, the Eklof Marine Corporation of was acquired by the K-Sea Transportation Partnership of East Brunswick, New Jersey.
 Where the tug retained her name.
-However, the barge was renamed as the DBL 151.
+Although, her barge was renamed as the DBL 151.